wvengen/oauth2-demo/README.md

   * In `[filter:AuthenticationFormFilter]`, enable `set debug = false`
   * Only log `WARNING`s or `INFO` messages by changing their `level`

+* Make sure any test accounts in `passwd` are removed.
+  * potentially disable local accounts completely in `repoze_who.ini`.

 * The example Shibboleth configuration here is probably not suitable for your production situation.
 Make sure it is sound and safe.